aefremov88/NKI-sequence-alignment/README.md

 **100%-goal**: Achieve the 75% goal and run the implementation on a dataset that **approximates real-world usage** (e.g., bioinformatics datasets).
 Perform detailed profiling to understand performance characteristics, resource utilization, and parallel throughput for **real-world dataset** on the Trainium platform.
 Specifically, what is our final computation to communication ratio?
 How much time are spending moving data?
 What is the final runtime and how does it scale with the sequence length (i.e. are systolic arrays a good solution for this problem, as the theory suggests they should be).

 **125%-goal**: Compare the profiling results and performance bottlenecks of our systolic implementation with a **high-performance CUDA-based Smith–Waterman library** (such as CUDASW++).
-Analyze differences in hardware efficiency, data movement costs, and parallel scalability between the systolic and CUDA execution models **OR** Extend our implementation to work for multiple sequence alignment (MSA), in which existing solutions use other, less accurate algorithms, because of the inability for Smith-Watterman on existing platforms to scale (it has complexity L^n for n sequences of max length L, but the best quality).
+Analyze differences in hardware efficiency, data movement costs, and parallel scalability between the systolic and CUDA execution models **OR** Extend our implementation to work for multiple sequence alignment (MSA), in which existing solutions use other, less accurate algorithms, because of the inability for Smith-Watterman on existing platforms to scale (it has complexity $L^n$ for $n$ sequences of max length $L$, but the best quality).

 ## Platform choice